 Famed for being beyond beautiful Icefields Parkway should definitely be part of your road trip itinerary if you are driving around this neck of the woods.
-Since moving to Canada in August last year I have driven up and down this road a handful of times trying to capture its dramatic scenery.
+When I lived in the Canadian Rockies I have driven up and down this road, a handful of times trying to capture its dramatic scenery.

 Named “the drive of a lifetime” by National Geographic the Icefields Parkway encompasses the meaning of the statement: “It’s not the destination that matters, it’s the journey”.